 In 1956 the FBI’s counter intelligence program, COINTELPRO, began a series of extralegal covert projects, surveilling, infiltrating, disrupting and, discrediting American political organizations.

 The Social Democracy of the 1960’s gave way to the Peace and Civil Rights Movements.
 LBJ and the Civil Rights Acts solidified the Democratic Party’s shift toward being more progressive on social issues.
 Nixon’s Southern Strategy did the opposite for Republicans.
 Taxes for the rich were lowered to 77%, and then to 70% for the wealthiest 1%.

 The 1970’s: Women’s Rights made great strides.
+In 1971, Nixon declared a “war on drugs” with the intent of terrorizing and criminalizing those he viewed as his enemies: black people and (the peace movement) hippies.
 In 1974, Gerald Ford pardoned Richard Nixon for his crimes against America in the Watergate scandal.
 The top marginal tax rate remained at 70% throughout the decade.
 Milton Friedman’s economic policies began to take hold.
-Sharp rises in oil prices led to an economic downturn.
+Sharp rises in oil prices, due to OPEC's 35th conference (1973), led to an economic downturn.